microsoft/terminal/doc/specs/#11000 - Marks/Shell-Integration-Marks.md

 There was originally some discussion as to whether this is a design that should be unified with generic pattern matchers.
 Something like the URL detection, which identifies part of the buffer and then "marks" it.
-Prototypes for both of these features are going in very different dirrections, however.
+Prototypes for both of these features are going in very different directions, however.
 Likely best to leave them separate.

 ## Resources